samantsunil/data-generator/README.md

 ```

 The application requires configuration for kafka brokers addresses and zookeeper server address before sending data to the kafka cluster.

+The application requires kafka service up and running and topic created on the kafka cluster as in the "createTopic.sh" file.
+Also, the relevant scripts for configuring and running Kafka service are available on CROODaP repository.